Vyvanse: ADHD Medication

-Vyvanse is a once-daily, timed-release stimulant medication primarily used to treat attention deficit hyperactivity disorder (ADHD) in children ages 6-12, adolescents, and adults.
-According to the FDA, Vyvanse is a federally controlled substance (CII) because it can be abused or lead to dependence.
+Vyvanse (Generic Name: lisdexamfetamine dimesylate) is a once-daily, timed-release stimulant ADHD medication primarily used to treat attention deficit hyperactivity disorder (ADHD or ADD) in children ages 6-12, adolescents, and adults.
+Vyvanse is not a narcotic, but according to the FDA, it is a federally controlled substance (CII) because it can be abused or lead to dependence.
 It is an amphetamine.

-Vyvanse may improve focus for people with inattentive ADHD, and decrease impulsivity and hyperactive behavior, two hallmark symptoms for many patients with ADHD.
+Vyvanse may improve focus for people with inattentive ADHD (aka ADD), and decrease impulsivity and hyperactive behavior — hallmark ADHD symptoms for many patients.
 It is not known if it is safe for children under the age of 6.
+Vyvanse has been available since 2007, when the FDA approved the medication for the treatment of ADHD.

-Vyvanse can also be used to treat binge eating disorder in adults.
+Vyvanse is also used to treat binge eating disorder in adults.

 As with all medications, follow your Vyvanse prescription instructions exactly.
 Vyvanse is taken orally, with or without food, once daily.
 The first dose is typically taken first thing in the morning; it should be taken at the same time each day for the best results.